World’s largest virtual agentic engineering & quality conference

 Setup follows the same MCP pattern already covered earlier in this article: add the server URL (https://mcp.lambdatest.com/mcp) to your MCP client's configuration, whether that is Cursor, Claude Code, Claude Desktop, GitHub Copilot in VS Code, or another MCP-compatible client, and complete the OAuth flow on first use.

-TestMu AI (formerly LambdaTest) is the underlying automation testing platform behind this server, so once connected, this agentic loop extends from "Generator wrote my Playwright test" all the way to "this test failed on real Chrome on Windows 11, and here is why," without the agent or the engineer leaving the chat panel.
+TestMu AI (formerly LambdaTest) is the underlying test automation platform behind this server, so once connected, this agentic loop extends from "Generator wrote my Playwright test" all the way to "this test failed on real Chrome on Windows 11, and here is why," without the agent or the engineer leaving the chat panel.

 To connect your Playwright MCP workflow and achieve its full potential, follow the support documentation on how to get started with the TestMu AI MCP Server, configure the connection, and integrate your MCP-compatible AI clients with TestMu AI capabilities.